-The first in a series of blogs by RS’s Richard Jeffers, exploring the aim of the maintenance organisation and the key enablers to deliver it
+The first in a series of blogs by RS Component’s Richard Jeffers, exploring the aim of the maintenance, repair and operations (MRO), within a maintenance organisation and the key enablers to deliver it

 We are all used to hearing about the planned maintenance and autonomous maintenance pillars of Total Productive Maintenance (TPM) but do they really help us identify what a maintenance organisation should deliver?
 Or, indeed, how to build a maintenance organisation from scratch?
 Many TPM programmes assume a level of capability within the maintenance organisation that is unable to be released despite the best intentions of the maintenance team.
 What organisations need is to focus on basic maintenance capability first, so that future activity has a solid foundation on which to build.